Skip to content

 Beat both together.

-Oil your hair the previous night, or if you forget at least an hour prior to using it Spread the mask on your scalp and hair evenly.
-Tie hair into a bun, cover with a shower cap, risk looking foolish, shampoo after an hour.
+Oil your hair the night before, or if you forget, at least an hour prior to use.
+Spread the mask evenly over your scalp and hair.
+Tie hair into a bun, cover with a shower cap, risk looking foolish, and shampoo after an hour.

 Hair-Days-Sirimiri